The Execution of Lady Jane Grey: Subject

-Lady Jane Grey was the great-granddaughter of Henry VII of England and first cousin once removed to his grandson, the short-lived Edward VI.
-After Edward's death she was proclaimed queen, being given precedence over Henry VIII's daughters, Mary Tudor and Elizabeth.
+Lady Jane Grey was a great-granddaughter of Henry VII of England and first cousin once removed to his grandson, the short-lived Edward VI.
+After Edward's death she was proclaimed queen, being given precedence over Henry VIII's daughters, Mary and Elizabeth.
 Two weeks after the death of her brother, Mary, who had the support of the English people, claimed the throne, which Jane relinquished, having reigned for only nine days.
 Jane, her husband Lord Guilford Dudley, and her father, were imprisoned in the Tower of London on charges of high treason.
 Jane's trial was conducted in November, but the death penalty handed to her was temporarily suspended.
 In February 1554, Jane's father, who had been released, was one of the rebel leaders in Wyatt's rebellion.
 On Friday 12 February, Mary had Jane, then aged 17, and her husband beheaded.
 Her father's beheading followed eleven days later.